agilogy/agilogy-blog/_posts/2022-10-14-writing-a-pbt-ibrary-2.md

 - A combinator `map` to go from `Arbitrary<A>` to `Arbitrary<B>` given a function `(A) -> B`
 - A family of combinators `product2`, `product3`, `product4`, etc. to build an instance of `Arbitrary` from several instances of (possibly) different types.

-Armed with all this tools, we can now generate **many** of the instances we need.
+Armed with all these tools, we can now generate **many** of the instances we need.
 In particular, we can now generate an `Arbitrary` for any data class as long as we have the needed primitive _instances_{:.sidenote-number} _I'm aware we have unsigned integers in Kotlin, but I wanted an example of `map` being used and that was what I got._{:.sidenote}:

 ```kotlin
 data class Natural(val value: Int)